afaucon/ppm/README.md

 Viessmann-boiler-monitoring       App     Pass            2019-04-02
 ```

-## Report usage
+## Check usage

-The report starts by identifying if the project is a package or an application by checking the project structure.
+The `check` starts by identifying if the project to check is a package or an application by analysing the project composition.

-Example of a report content in case of a package:
+Example of a check result in case of a package:

 1. Project type: package
 2. Structure conformity: Pass